 Check out our Guide to Parque Kennedy, a beautiful and lively park in Miraflores just a short walk from the Larcomar Shopping Center.

-For more information about planning your own tour of Lima, call and talk with an expert travel advisor at Latin America for Less today!
+For more information about planning your own tour of Lima, talk with an expert travel advisor at Latin America for Less today!